Superalgos/Superalgos/README.md

 #### Candle Stairs Patterns

-This is an unusual pattern proving any dataset may be plotted on the charts (and by extension, that anything can be added to the system).
+This is an unusual pattern proving any data set may be plotted on the charts (and by extension, that anything can be added to the system).
 A Stair Pattern is defined as a set of candles going in the same direction, either up or down.
 You can think of these patterns as "Candle Channels", as they represent channels with an up or down direction based on underlying candles direction.

 ![Candle-Stairs](https://user-images.githubusercontent.com/13994516/58435906-1ae98380-80c3-11e9-893e-1f8cd1b5c925.gif)